Pelvic Organ Prolapse

 What is Pelvic Organ Prolapse?

-Quite simply, prolapse occurs because there is a lack of fascial-connective tissue support that is often combined with poor pelvic floor muscle function.
-Add to this increased pressure on the pelvic area and associated structures from poor posture, digestive issues such as chronic constipation and higher pressure activities (e.g. CrossFit, running) and your pelvic organs have little hope of staying in the right place.
+Quite simply, it is a lack of fascial-connective tissue support for one or all of the pelvic organs (bladder, uterus and rectum) that is often combined with pelvic floor muscle dysfunction and results in the movement of the pelvic organs downward in the vagina.
+POP is affected by increased pressure on the pelvic area from poor posture, digestive issues such as chronic constipation and participation in higher pressure activities (e.g. CrossFit, running, skipping and jumping)

 - Pain and discomfort in the pelvis, hip or back

 - Increased occurrence of bladder infections

 - Decreased sexual satisfaction

 - Difficulty having a bowel movement

 Over 50% of over 50 year olds will experience pelvic organ prolapse and may or may not have symptoms.